 3. What is a photographic Safari?

 A photographic safari is a safari aimed towards those who are interested in photography and wildlife.
-On our Iconic Journeys Photographic Safari you will have unlimited time at sightings in order to capture the perfect shot and can be tailor-made to suit your needs.
+On our IKON Photographic Safari you will have unlimited time at sightings in order to capture the perfect shot and can be tailor-made to suit your needs.

 4. What can a photographic guide offer?